About Poison Control Centers

 the control centers' online tool for recommendations based on age, substance, and amount.

-When to call poison control
+When to contact poison control

 Been bitten or stung by an insect and is showing signs of an allergic reaction